-Ten critical emphasis areas: Distracted Driving, Impaired Driving, Speeding, Vehicle Occupant Protection, Teen Traffic Safety, Older Drivers, Vulnerable Roadway Users, Comprehensive Safety Data Improvement, Crash Locations, and Education and Public Outreach.

-The 4 E's of safety (education, enforcement, engineering, and emergency medical services) should be considered in the selection and development of HSIP projects, however the primary intent of the HSIP is to target engineering improvements to infrastructure.
+The ten critical emphasis areas include Distracted Driving, Impaired Driving, Speeding, Vehicle Occupant Protection, Teen Traffic Safety, Older Drivers, Vulnerable Roadway Users, Comprehensive Safety Data Improvement, Crash Locations, and Education and Public Outreach.
+The 4 E's of safety (education, enforcement, engineering, and emergency medical services) should be considered in the selection and development of HSIP projects, however the primary focus of the HSIP is to enhance highway safety via infrastructure improvements.
 Crash types of special interest have been identified in the crash locations CEA.

 The NH SHSP is now in its third edition and will be updated in 2021.
 23 USC 148(a)(4) provides a sample listing of eligible highway safety improvement project types; however, it is important to note that only data-driven projects that target strategies identified in the State SHSP are eligible for funding in NH.
-Furthermore, given the limited funding available, funds should be prioritized to help ensure that projects with the greatest safety return will be the top priority.
+Furthermore, given the limited funding available, funds should be prioritized to help ensure that projects with the greatest safety return will be prioritized.
+23 USC 148(e)(2) makes clear that other federal-aid funds are eligible to support and leverage the safety program.